Homeowners Should Do Their Own Termite Treatments

 If you have opened the timbers to investigate The extent of the damage and or sprayed them, the workers will close off access from the nest to the exposed galleries.
 Thousands of termites will be sacrificed (or be killed by your spray effort) but the colony will survive.
 The queen is probably laying a thousand…

-Let’s keep it that way by using one of our DIY termite treatments.
-But not having found termites is not quite the same as not finding them after a thorough termite inspection of your home.
-So get a torch and go tap around all your skirting boards, window and door frames, have a look up…
+Let’s Keep it that Way by Using One of Our DIY Termite Treatments But not having found termites is not quite the same as not finding them after a thorough termite inspection of your home.
+So get a torch and go tap around all your skirting boards, window and door frames, have a lookup in…

 The Situation Andrew found these termites under mulch near his fence, photographed them and sent to me through our ID Service.
 He included his mobile phone number so I phoned him and was able to give him advice after asking a few more questions.
 I told him they were Schedorhinotermes or Schedos, a serious pest…